DavidResin/sitsitex/src/data/song_files/en.md

 :;: Drink up, drink up, drink up, drink up.
 Drink up, drink bottoms up! :;:

-## Eurovision
-#### To the tune of “Eurovision Theme”
-###### eurovision_lausanne

-The French drink Champagne and Chardonnay,
-In Germany they drink beer,
-In Russia they drink Vodka,
-In Lausanne we drink everything,
-So let's all raise a glass to that!

-Austria exports kangaroos,
-Swedes export IKEA,
-Ukraine exports Crimea,
-Germany exports refugees,
-All Finland does is send them back!

-Here we would've sung of the UK,
-But they went on and did a stupid thing they call "Brexit",
-All hope is lost for England,
-But Scots and Irish, welcome back!

 ## Thrift Shop
 ###### thriftshop